New York Giants: Rivalries

+Divisional

 Philadelphia Eagles

 The rivalry between the New York Giants and the Philadelphia Eagles is one of the oldest in the NFL, dating back to 1933.
 The two teams have frequently fought for playoff contention, NFC East titles, and respect.
-While the Giants have dominated this rivalry throughout most of its history, the series began to even after the 1980s, with the Eagles going 22–21 against New York through the 1990s and 2000s.
+While the Giants had the edge this rivalry early on in its history, the series began to even after the 1980s, with the Eagles going 22–21 against New York through the 1990s and 2000s.
 Philadelphia then dominated New York in the 2010s with a 16–4 record to claim their first lead in the series.
-The Eagles lead the all-time series 90–88–2 as of the 2021 season.
-The two teams have met four times in the postseason, with each team winning two games.
+Two key games or moments look at is the "Miracle of the Meadowlands," and the "The Hit."
+These two games helped create the intense rivalry still to this day even though these moments happened over 50 years ago.
+The Eagles lead the all-time series 94–89–2 as of the 2023 season.
+The two teams have met five times in the postseason, with the Giants winning two games to the Eagles three.
 Three of those four playoff meetings were held in the 2000s decade.
-New York City and Philadelphia have a strong geographic rivalry, as seen in other professional sports such as the Mets–Phillies rivalry in Major League Baseball, and the Flyers–Rangers and Devils–Flyers rivalries in the National Hockey League.
+New York City and Philadelphia have a strong geographic rivalry, as seen in other professional sports such as the Mets–Phillies rivalry in Major League Baseball, and the Flyers–Rangers, Flyers–Islanders and Devils–Flyers rivalries in the National Hockey League.

 Washington Commanders

 The Giants have an old and storied rivalry with the Washington Commanders, dating back to 1932.
 While this rivalry is typically given less significance than the rivalries with the Eagles and Cowboys, there have been periods of great competition between the two.
 In the 1980s the Giants and Redskins, as they were then known, clashed as both struggled against each other for division titles and even Super Bowl Championships.
 Most notable among these is the 1986 NFC Championship game in which the Giants defeated the Redskins 17–0 to earn their first ever trip to the Super Bowl.
-Wellington Mara always felt this was the Giants oldest and truest rival, and after passing away in 2005, the Giants honored their longtime owner by defeating the Redskins 36–0 at home.
-The Giants lead this series 105–70–4 as of the 2021 season.
-The Giants 105 wins against the Washington Commanders are the most wins for one team against one opponent in NFL history.
+Wellington Mara always felt the Redskins were the Giants' oldest and truest rival, and after dying in 2005, the Giants honored their longtime owner by defeating the Redskins 36–0 at home.
+The Giants lead this series 107–70–4 as of the 2023 season.
+The Giants' 107 wins against the Washington Commanders are the most wins for one team against one opponent in NFL history.

 Dallas Cowboys

 The Giants have maintained a fierce divisional rivalry with the Dallas Cowboys since the Cowboys first began play in 1960.
 The two teams have a combined nine Super Bowl victories between them, and have played many games in which the NFC East title was at stake.
 The rivalry is unique among professional sports as it is the only divisional rivalry between sports teams from New York City and Dallas, partially due to the large distance between the two cities.
-The Cowboys lead the regular season series 71–47–2, while the Giants hold the lone playoff victory between the two teams, held at the conclusion of the 2007 season.
+The Cowboys lead the regular season series 75–47–2, while the Giants hold the lone playoff victory between the two teams, held at the conclusion of the 2007 season.